Subin-Vidhu/2024/AI in Healthcare Specialization/Introduction to Healthcare/Readme.md

 - Overall, the course provides a comprehensive orientation to the different aspects of health care delivery and financing.

 ###### Basic Structure of the Healthcare System

+- The videos discuss the interaction between patients and healthcare providers in a healthcare system.
+- The goal is to facilitate healthcare flow from providers to patients, including treatment, prevention, and information.
+- Healthcare systems have evolved from simple interactions to modern systems that require compensation for providers.
+- The videos explore the transition from simple transactions to complex healthcare systems.
+- The videos highlight the importance of compensation for sustainable healthcare provision.